Anterior Process Fracture of the Calcaneus

 Figure 1: Anterior Process of the Calcaneus

 On examination, there will be tenderness and swelling over the injured area.
-The injured area is similar to that of an ankle sprain, although it is located farther in front of the ankle joint (Figure 2).
+The injured area is similar to that of an ankle sprain, although it is located closer to the toes than a standard ankle sprain (Figure 2).
 The skin and sensation is usually normal, although occasionally this injury can cause the nerve that runs on the outside of the foot (sural nerve) to be irritated, leading to burning or numbness over the outside of the foot.